andjames/digest/README.md

 ## Sources

 Configured in `feeds/sources.yaml`.
-A wide variety of AI and engineering blogs are listed including OpenAI, Google, Microsoft and more.
+A wide variety of AI and engineering blogs are listed including Athropic, OpenAI, Google, Microsoft and more.
 Add your own entries to expand coverage.